exasol/public-knowledgebase/Database-Features/why-do-i-get-the-error-java-vm-cannot-find-buckets-jar.md

          6|false |jars     |
 ```

-as BucketFS backend couldn't turn an existing file "jars" to a folder to upload file "myfile.jar" to that folder.
+as BucketFS backend couldn't turn an existing file "jars" to a folder to upload file "ojdbc10.jar" to that folder.

 What you need to do is to remove the "jars" file